theAvoidact.com

 What this means

-This subdivision preserves the general right to implead but now makes that right expressly subject to the deadlines enacted by the AVOID Act.
-The phrase "subject to the time limitations set forth in this section" is the key addition.
+This subdivision preserves the general right to implead but now makes that right expressly subject to the time limitations set forth in this section.
+The phrase "subject to the time limitations set forth in this section" was added by the AVOID Act to make clear that the deadlines in subdivisions (b) through (e) govern all third-party filings.

 What this means